What You Need to Know About Natural Sciences Manager

 Science: Using scientific rules and methods to solve problems.

-In the United States, there were 56,700 jobs for Natural Sciences Manager in 2016.
+In 2016, there was an estimated number of 56,700 jobs in the United States for Natural Sciences Manager.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Natural Sciences Manager by 2026.
-Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.
+There will be an estimated 5,200 positions for Natural Sciences Manager per year.

 The states with the most job growth for Natural Sciences Manager are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.